nfornadimkhan/presentation-on-visualisation-techniques/README.md

    ```

 ## License
-This project is created for academic purposes at [Your University Name].
+This project is created for academic purposes at University of Hohenheim for Methods of Scientific Working Coursework 2.

 ## Author
 Nadim Khan